Kent County Cricket Club in 2019: Other first-class match

 Kent began the season with a three-day first-class match against Loughborough MCC University on 31 March as part of the 2019 Marylebone Cricket Club University Matches.
-With Joe Denly and Sam Billings away at the IPL and interim captain Heino Kuhn not in the side, Daniel Bell-Drummond stood in as captain for this match.
+With Joe Denly and Sam Billings away at the IPL and interim captain Heino Kuhn not in the team, Daniel Bell-Drummond stood in as captain for this match.
 Fred Klaassen and Matt Milnes made their Kent debuts in the match which was drawn after much of the final day was lost to rain.
 Sean Dickson scored Kent's first century of the season, with a score of 108 not out in the county's first innings.

 Royal London One-Day Cup

 Kent played eight matches in the South Group in the 2019 Royal London One-Day Cup, winning only two matches in a competition that they had reached the final of in 2018.
 Four losses and an abandoned match at Cardiff to start the competition effectively knocked the county out of the knock-out stages before two wins against Surrey and Essex led to a seventh-place finish in the group.

 The campaign saw maiden List A centuries for Matt Renshaw and Zak Crawley as well as a century for Daniel Bell-Drummond whilst bowler Matt Milnes took his first professional five wicket haul in Kent's first match of the competition, his List A debut.
 In April former England and Warwickshire batsman Jonathan Trott was announced as an additional coach for Kent's campaign.